jobala/blog/content/about.md

 This site serves the following purposes:

-1. To share what I have learnt.
+1. Share what I have learnt.
-2. Reflect on what I do, no learning happens without reflection.
+2. Reflect because no learning happens without reflection.
-3. A creative outlet.
+3. Creative outlet.

 I am interested in: